List of Grindlay Peerless people: Reginald Robert Grindlay

 Reginald Robert Grindlay was born in 1899 in Foleshill, Warwickshire, and attended Bablake School as a boy.
 Following his service aboard an Allied minesweeper vessel during the Great War, for which he earned the British War Medal and Victory Medal, in the late 1920s he followed his father into the family automotive business helping to develop the Grindlay Peerless racing brand.
-Reginald was a passionate motorcycle racer and was regularly involved in competitions at Brooklands motorcading circuit.
+Reginald was a passionate motorcycle racer and was regularly involved in competitions at Brooklands motor-racing circuit.
 In 1924 he married Vera Irene Smith.

 A prominent Freemason, Reginald was a co-founder and officer designate of Stivichall Lodge No. 5799 in Coventry.
 He was also a member of the Grand Lodge of England, the Provincial Lodge of Warwickshire, and was a master of the Victory Lodge No.4009 in Coventry.

-Reginald spent much of his life at his primary residence, Holly Lodge in Berkswell, Warwickshire but spent his final years at his country house, Derwent Island House in Cumbria, dying in nearby Cockermouth in 1965, aged 66.
+Reginald spent much of his life at his primary residence, Holly Lodge in Berkswell, Warwickshire but spent his final months at his country house, Derwent Island House in Cumbria, dying in nearby Cockermouth in 1965, aged 66.
 He is buried at All Saints Church in Allesley, Coventry.